This post may contain affiliate links. See our affiliate disclosure for more.

 While potential clients may not necessarily know you personally, they will eventually start to approach you because of your expertise in your given niche.

 Being a jack of all trades can be helpful, but unfortunately, it can lose you clients too.

-Say, for example, you write about a wide range of technological topics, and a client approaches you for an article about video editing software.
+You write about a wide range of technological topics, and a client approaches you for an article about video editing software.